YuZhengM/scvmap-tutorial/docs/source/usage/dataBrowse.rst

 Single cell datasets are further divided into **sample** or **cell type** based access data.
 Click on the ``Sample ID`` to enter the sample detail page.

-2.2.1.1 Metadata: Sample ID
+2.2.1.1 Granularity: Sample ID
 ******************************

-We provide filtering based on "Tissue type" and "Health type" using samples as the metadata.
+We provide filtering based on "Tissue type", "Health type" and "Metadata" using samples as the metadata.

 .. image:: ../img/dataBrowse/sc_sample_id.png